-This report presents the annual financial results and the economic, environmental, social and governance performance of the group for the year 1 July 2017 to 30 June 2018, and follows our integrated annual report for the previous year published in October 2017.
-Content - including the company's consolidated financial statements as set out on pages 39-84 covers all divisions and subsidiaries of the company, as illustrated on pages 8-9, across all regions of operation in South Africa.
+This report presents the annual financial results and the economic, environmental, social and governance performance of the group for the year 1 July 2018 to 30 June 2019, and follows our integrated annual report for the previous year published in October 2018.
+Content - including the company's consolidated financial statements as set out on pages.
+39 to 87 covers all divisions and subsidiaries of the company, as illustrated on pages 8 to 9, across all regions of operation in South Africa.
 There was no change to any measurement techniques nor were there any re-statements of previously reported information.